 Architect: Johann Jakob Rischer

-As with the Pfälzer Hof, the design is influenced by the Italian palazzo, with the facade framed by a more traditional Corinthian column, and heavily accented window-frames.
+As with the Pfälzer Hof, the Italian palazzo influences the design, with the facade framed by a more traditional Corinthian column and heavily accented window frames.

 Pfälzer Hof (Hauptstr.
 127)